jankowtf/reactr/README.md

 3. The environment in which to set a reactive object can be chosen via argument `where`

-4. The package implements a **caching mechanism**: the binding functions are only executed when they need to be, i.e. only if one of the referenced objects has actually changed.
+4. The package implements a **caching mechanism**: the binding functions are only executed if they need to be, i.e. only if one of the referenced objects has actually changed.
 Otherwise a cached value that has been stored from the last update run is returned.

   While this may cost more than it actually helps in scenarios where the binding functions are quite simple and thus don't take long to run, such a mechanism *may* significantly reduce computation times in case of more complex binding functions that take very long to run.

   See vignette [Caching](https://github.com/Rappster/reactr/blob/master/vignettes/caching.Rmd) for details.

 5. You can choose between a **pull** and a **push** paradigm with respect to how changes are propagated through the system.